Egypt–Libya relations: Movement of people

 Professor Gerasimos Tsourapas of the University of Glasgow argues that 'historically, Libya has been a preferred destination for Egyptian workers seeking opportunity abroad.
 The Egyptian state, longer established and more developed, sponsored much of this migration, having found that it could cater to the educational and bureaucratic staffing needs of its newly independent neighbor to the west.'
 With a large number of Egyptian temporary workers in Libya, there continue to be sporadic problems concerning entry permits, crossing fees and so on.
 In July 2005, Libya sent back 3,000 Egyptians with invalid work permits and no travel documents.
 Apparently the workers were victims of fraud by two Egyptian companies who had promised to obtain jobs and work permits in Libya.
 Later that month Egyptian human rights organizations accused Libya of executing four Egyptians without giving them a fair trial, and said there were 15 other Egyptians on the Libyan death row.
 In March 2007, Libya said they were deporting 32,000 Egyptian workers who did not have papers showing they had been inoculated against avian flu, which would cost 70 dinars.
 In June 2009, 6000 Egyptians were stuck on the border because Libyan authorities demanded 500 dinars before allowing them to return to Egypt.

 In July 2009, an outbreak of Bubonic plague was reported in the Libyan town of Tobruk.
 This caused Egyptian authorities to declare a state of emergency along the border, conducting health checks on everyone returning from Libya.
 The border town of Sallum was already under quarantine due to concerns about transmission of swine flu.

+The Islamic State (IS) moved into Libya which began in late 2014, capitalizing on the security vacuum created by the 2011 overthrow of Muammar Gaddafi as the group established a major stronghold in the coastal city of Sirte, enforcing a brutal, totalitarian governance structure until 2016 when the allied intervention successfully ousted the group from its urban capital, scattering remaining fighters into the vast, remote desert of the southern Fezzan region.
 In February 2015, the Islamic State released video footage showing the beheading of 21 Egyptian Copts working in Libya, which, made headlines across the world, but 'there is a history of maltreatment of Egyptian migrants in Libya spanning more than 60 years.'
+Between 2016 and 2019, and continuing into the present day, IS remnants in the south transitioned to asymmetric warfare, utilizing the rugged terrain to evade both international surveillance and airstrikes.
+Today, the region remains a sanctuary for foreign terrorist fighters who exploit Libya's fragmented political landscape to survive, rebuild network capabilities, and potentially plot external operations against regional and global targets, including Europe.